azizasm/docker-tensorflow/README.md

     $ cd docker-tensorflow
     $ docker-compose up -d

+Obtain the token  and copy into clipboard
+    $ docker logs `docker container ls -q`

-Open up the blue hyperlink
+Open up the blue hyperlink and enter token

 To stop your services once you’ve finished with them: